pts/pts-debootstrap/README.txt

   ...
   $ sudo ./pts-debootstrap busybox chroot breezy_dir

+The default target architecture for pts-debootstrap is i386.
+Specify `--arch amd64' to get amd64 (x86_64).
+(Other architectures don't work out-of-the-box, because debootstrap runs code both inside and outside the chroot.)
+The oldest version of Debian on amd64 is etch (Debian 4.0), and the oldest supported version of Ubuntu on amd64 is breezy (Ubuntu 5.10).

+  $ sudo ./pts-debootstrap --arch amd64 etch etch_dir

+  $ sudo ./pts-debootstrap --arch amd64 breezy breezy_dir

 To start intalling packages, run `apt-get update' in the chroot first.
 Example:

   $ sudo ./pts-debootstrap busybox chroot breezy_dir apt-get update
   $ sudo ./pts-debootstrap busybox chroot breezy_dir apt-get install gcc

-Earlier versions of Ubuntu (such as hoary, Ubuntu 5.04 and warty, Ubuntu 4.10) don't work because they have glibc version 2.3.2, which is incompatible with the modern Linux vdso (which cannot be disabled on modern Linux systems), and they report the following error in .../debootstrap.log:
+Earlier versions of Ubuntu (such as hoary (Ubuntu 5.04) and warty (Ubuntu 4.10)) don't work because they have glibc version 2.3.2, which is incompatible with the modern Linux vdso (which cannot be disabled on modern Linux systems), and they report the following error in .../debootstrap.log: